 - Invite friends to join you in your traditions.

 Share your Chanukah traditions with others.
 See Use #Chanukah to post on social media.

 During the time of Alexander the Great, Jewish culture began to blend with the Greek culture.
 Jews who accepted Greek culture at the expense of their religion became known as Hellenists.
 Alexander and the Jews had a mostly peaceful relationship; the Jews were loyal to his rule, and Alexander didn’t destroy and abuse them.

-Around 190 BCE when Alexander left Israel, and Antiochus IV took over, most Jews had assimilated to Greek culture but continued to practice their faith.
-This was not sufficient for Antiochus.
+Around 190 BCE, when Alexander left Israel and Antiochus IV took over, most Jews had assimilated to Greek culture but continued to practice their faith.
+However, Antiochus expected more from the Jews.

-He began to force the Greek culture on the devout Jewish people by placing Hellenistic priests in the Temple and desecrating it by sacrificing pigs at the altar, prohibiting Jews from practicing their faith, killing their faithful and levying heavy taxes upon them.
+Antiochus forced Greek culture on the devout Jewish people by placing Hellenistic priests in the Temple.
+He also desecrated the Temple by sacrificing pigs at the altar, prohibiting Jews from practicing their faith, killing their faithful, and levying heavy taxes upon them.